kittinunf/KNews/README.md

 The second one is the libs modules.
 Inside of the [libs](libs) modules contains 1 module that contain a domain-specific library which relates to HackerNews API.

-The core of the HackerNews library uses redux implementation in KMP named [CoRed](https://github.com/kittinunf/CoRed).
+The core of the HackerNews library uses my interpretation of redux implementation in KMP named [CoRed](https://github.com/kittinunf/CoRed).

 (*) is the final artifacts that can be used by the App which are `.aar` and `.xcframework` for debug